Workplace conduct & capability

 8.1 In some cases, where the University considers that formal disciplinary action is not appropriate, it may decide instead that an independent mediator may help solve disagreements over disciplinary issues.
 A mediator will not take sides or judge who is right, but can help the parties reach their own agreement where the employee and the University are unable to solve the disagreement alone.
 The mediator may also recommend a way forward, where this is agreeable to both parties.

-9.1 This policy and procedure will be monitored and reviewed annually by the Director of Human Resources and any necessary changes will be made in consultation with the Joint Negotiation & Consultation Committee.
+9.1 This policy and procedure will be monitored and reviewed annually by the Director of Human Resources and Organisational Development and any necessary changes will be made in consultation with the Joint Negotiation & Consultation Committee.